matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Cloud Console Mobile App**

-- Manage VM and database instances.
+- Manage a VM and database instances.
 - Manage apps in Google App Engine.
 - Manage billing.
 - Virtualize projects with a customizable dashboard.